 The majority of rice cookers that are available in the UK and Europe are basic conventional on/off with a loose fitting glass lid (during cooking starchy water can spit out).
 These rice cookers are only marginally better than using a saucepan – they simply boil the rice, reacting to when a certain temperature is reached, it switches off.
 A lot of these types of rice cookers burn the rice or over-cook it.

-Fuzzy logic rice cookers on the other hand, are far superior.
+Fuzzy logic rice cookers on the other hand, are superior to conventional rice cookers.
 They are completely sealed units, so no mess is created when cooking and the fuzzy logic is the ‘brains’ of the machine.
 The fuzzy logic calculates carefully the temperatures and reacts, making the heating element react to different stages of the cooking cycle.
 The rice is steamed rather than boiled and the resulting rice is far better in taste and texture.

 Size of the rice cooker